snltd/SexyMF/README.md

 zone only.
 The mechanism by which it does this, and therefore the underlying OS configuration required for it to work, differs between SunOS implementations.

+SexyMF can only operate on NGZs directly.
+It currently has no proxying capabilities.

 #### Solaris